gaois/Gaois.Localizer/README.md

 ## What problem does it solve?

 The library complements native localisation tools like `IStringLocalizer`, `IHtmlLocalizer`, `IViewLocalizer`, resource files and the `CultureInfo` class.
 If you are not already familiar with these aspects of globalisation and localisation in ASP.NET Core you will benefit greatly from [reading up on them](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1) first.
 Particularly, it will explain why we use terms like request *cultures* and target *cultures*, rather than just target languages, in this document.
-Fiontar.Localization is mainly concerned with how the target culture is inferred from the HTTP request, i.e. how do we know which form of localised contents to display to the user.
+Gaois.Localizer is mainly concerned with how the target culture is inferred from the HTTP request, i.e. how do we know which form of localised contents to display to the user.

 ASP.NET Core does offer a [number of tools](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1#implement-a-strategy-to-select-the-languageculture-for-each-request) to this end but they are somewhat rigid, and do not account for a number of scenarios.
 Notably, and for various well-intentioned reasons, the `RouteDataRequestCultureProvider` does not work out of the box and requires additional configuration if you want to ascertain the request culture from URL parameters like `/fr-FR/about/`.
 Furthermore, it is left to the developer to cater for situations where the user attempts to access a page in a culture that is not supported by the application and to implement solutions that persist user language preferences across sessions.